rehmanul/tiktok-autorepost-aws/docs/deployments/render.md

 ## Limitations & Notes

 - Render free tier sleeps web services after inactivity; expect cold starts.
-- Background worker on free tier may be paused when not running (needs manual start).
-For sustained background processing consider paid plan.
+- The combined service shares CPU/RAM; for sustained background throughput consider upgrading to a paid plan or moving the worker to a dedicated service.
 - Render static sites serve pre-generated HTML.
 If you require Next.js API routes or SSR, deploy web app to Vercel instead.
 - Object storage must be external (S3).
 Update `S3_ENDPOINT` and `S3_BUCKET` accordingly.
 - Prometheus metrics and open telemetry won’t be scraped automatically on Render’s free tier.
 Use a third-party monitor or disable metrics if not needed (`PROMETHEUS_ENABLED=false`).